 Related: How to Manage Your Time as a Student

 4. Get away from all distractions

 Sometimes the best thing a stressed-out person can do is turn off their phone, go to a quiet place, and just think about nothing.
 This can be done outside, in the library, or anywhere for that matter.
 Don’t think about grades, roommates, or what’s being served for lunch.
 Just focus on your own breathing.
 Focus on this moment and put yourself in the calmest state possible.
 Once you do this, think about what you have to do in order of importance.
 What’s due first or what has a lot of material to be covered?
 It can be easy to think our stresses are a lot more than they really are, but thinking about assignments like a descending ladder will help you a lot both in college and in life.

-Breathe—every assignment or test is not the end of the world.
-There is always another chance to do better.
+It seems like you shouldn't have to be reminded, but take a moment to breathe—every assignment or test is not the end of the world.
+There's always another chance to do better.
 Don’t let the idea of perfect grades drive you crazy.
 Just do your best and remember to breathe deeply.

-If you are feeling overwhelmed, take a step back.
-Think about all the hard work you did to get you to this moment: all the applications, tests, papers, and books you read (or pretended to read but used SparkNotes instead) that got you here.
-Don’t let all of that hard work go to waste, because one day you will look back on yourself and be glad you kept going.
+If you're feeling overwhelmed in college, take a step back.
+Think about all the hard work you did to get you to this moment: all the applications, tests, papers, and books you read that got you here.
+Don’t let all that hard work go to waste, because one day you'll look back on yourself and be glad you kept going.

 If you need more help staying on top of your assignments and exams, check out Our Best Advice for Homework, Studying, and Tests.